 DIY independent tour of Freixenet

-Tour the wineries and taste the cava at the end.
-Tours run Monday to Sunday and public holidays, at 12 noon in Spanish and 11.30pm in English.
-You can get there by Rodalies train from Barcelona to Sant Sadurní d’Anoia station.
+Freixenet is one of the easiest wineries near Barcelona to get to because it is accessible by Rodalies train from Barcelona to Sant Sadurní d’Anoia station and then a short walk.
 The train takes 45min and there are 4 trains every hour.
-Book here

 After Codorniu decided to make sparkling wine following the Methode Champenois, local winemakers followed.
 One of them was Cava Llopart, selling their first bottle in 1887 and are still using the same label today.